 — Rarity, referring to Big Mac in My Little Pony: Friendship Is Magic

 Anime and Manga

-- In an episode of Macross7, Basara Nekki loses his voice, making unable to sing.
+- In an episode of Macross7, Basara Nekki loses his voice, making him unable to sing.
 Since his singing is his weapon against the Protodevlin, he has a hard time dealing with them and Mylene has to sing "Holy Lonely Light" on her own.
-In the climax, Basara gets his voice and aids Mylene by singing "Holy Lonely Light" together.
+In the climax, Basara gets his voice back and aids Mylene in singing "Holy Lonely Light" together.